YasirGaji/Africarstrucks/README.md

   6. Function of the `@netsjs/config` package

+  7. About type params for `ormconfig.json` file setup

 ## Errors I Faced

   1. I had to install "--dev @types/styled-components" to get rid of the error "Could not find a declaration file for module 'styled-components'"